 WARNING: this article may contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.

 A second season of the landmark factual series Australia in Colour arrives on SBS from 10 March 2021, featuring over 160 minutes of NFSA collection footage.
 Watch the trailer:

 Australia in Colour season 1 was one of the top-rating shows on SBS in 2019.
 The four episodes of season 2 are again narrated by Hugo Weaving, with the footage organised around themes of family, play, crime and industry.

-Among the aspects of Australian life and history revealed on film are: the birth of surf lifesaving on Bondi Beach in 1907; the arrival of migrants after the Second World War; campaigning for women's rights in the workforce; the launch of iconic brands like Myer, Bushells and Vegemite; and our biggest sporting heroes and national superstars.
+Among the aspects of Australian life and history revealed on film are: early surf lifesaving on Bondi Beach; the arrival of migrants after the Second World War; campaigning for women's rights in the workforce; the launch of iconic brands like Myer, Bushells and Vegemite; and our biggest sporting heroes and national superstars.

 The NFSA's Senior Digital Colourist Craig Dingwall scanned 400 different titles for the project, and had to complete the grading of some titles from home during the COVID-19 shutdown in the first half of 2020.
 The new series features scenes of the 1918 Spanish flu and 1930s polio pandemics which, now seen in colour, will seem eerily familiar to audiences in 2021.